The Best VPNs for Linux 2024

 We liked that ExpressVPN is a fast, reliable, and secure VPN client.
 With its lightning-fast speeds, it's excellent for streaming content from various streaming platforms.

-It also offers a wide range of support for popular Linux distros like the following: Ubuntu, Debian, Fedora, Arch, Raspberry Pi (armhf), and Mint.[1]
+It also offers a wide range of support for popular Linux distros, such as Ubuntu, Debian, Fedora, Arch, Raspberry Pi (armhf), and Mint.[1]
 Plus, it’s easy to install from a command-line interface, and we appreciated that ExpressVPN has a graphical user interface (GUI) for most 64-bit and 32-bit versions of most Linux distros.

-ExpressVPN also has a wide range of security features such as a tracker blocker, smart DNS, and secure VPN protocols including OpenVPN and IKEv2/IPsec, along with its own proprietary tunneling protocol called Lightway.
+ExpressVPN also offers a wide range of security features, such as a tracker blocker, smart DNS, and secure VPN protocols, including OpenVPN and IKEv2/IPsec.
+It also has its own proprietary tunneling protocol, Lightway.

-Lightway is one of the fastest and most secure tunneling protocols in the modern world and was built on top of a lightweight SSL/TLS library called wolfSSL to improve connection times and speed.
-Just like WireGuard, it aims to improve upon the de facto standard VPN protocol, OpenVPN.
+Lightway is one of the fastest and most secure tunneling protocols in the modern world.
+It was built on top of a lightweight SSL/TLS library called WolfSSL to improve connection times and speed.
+Like WireGuard, it aims to improve upon the de facto standard VPN protocol, OpenVPN.

 What we didn’t like

-Although ExpressVPN’s Linux app has a lot of great features to offer, we didn’t like that it only supports up to a maximum of eight devices simultaneously — and is still on the pricey end compared with other VPNs that support an unlimited number of devices.
-Additionally, we wish it offered support for more Linux distros the way that NordVPN does.
+Although ExpressVPN’s Linux app has many great features, we didn’t like that it only supports a maximum of 8 devices simultaneously and is still pricey compared with other VPNs that support an unlimited number of devices.
+Additionally, we wish it offered support for more Linux distros like NordVPN does.

 ExpressVPN specs